New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-We further exclude periods of temperature instabilities, disturbances in the underground laboratory and periods of excessive noise on the individual detectors reducing the physics exposure by 6\%.
+The data of the present analysis have been acquired over a 380 day period between March 2019 and April 2020 at operation temperatures of 20.7 and 22\,mK.
+About $82\,\% $ of the time was devoted to the \onbb search, split into 240 days of physics data and 73 days of calibration data.
+The physics data is grouped into a total of 10 data-sets with consistent operation conditions.
+In the following we consider 213 out of the 240 days of physics data in 7 (1--2 month long) data-sets and reject 3 ($\sim$1~week long) data-sets due to their small associated calibration statistics.
+From these 7 data-sets we exclude periods of temperature instabilities, disturbances in the underground laboratory and periods of excessive noise on the individual detectors reducing the physics exposure by 6\%.
 We reject one of the twenty \lmo bolometers that shows an abnormal performance \cite{Armengaud:2020} and obtain a physics exposure of 2.16 \ky (\enrlmo).